AnonShell/anonshell.com/README.md

 ## License

-This project is released under the MIT License.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
 See the [LICENSE](LICENSE) file for details.

 You are free to:
-- Use the content for educational purposes
+- **Share**: Copy and redistribute the material in any medium or format
-- Fork and modify the codebase
+- **Adapt**: Remix, transform, and build upon the material

-- Deploy your own version of the site
+Under the following terms:
-- Distribute and share freely
+- **Attribution**: Give appropriate credit to AnonShell and indicate if changes were made

-We only ask that you:
+- **NonCommercial**: Do not use the material for commercial purposes (paid courses, commercial products, revenue generation)
-- Provide attribution to AnonShell
+- **ShareAlike**: Distribute your contributions under the same license
-- Share improvements back to the community
+- **No additional restrictions**: Do not apply legal terms or technological measures that restrict others from doing anything the license permits

-- Use the knowledge responsibly and ethically
+For the full legal text, visit: https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## Support